Global fits of simplified models for dark matter with GAMBIT I. Scalar and fermionic models with s-channel vector

 An alternative, and only slightly more complicated, approach is to explicitly add a particle that mediates interactions between the DM candidate and SM species, giving what is popularly known as a \emph{simplified model}.
 Most such models are themselves also EFTs.
 Previous reviews of such models can be found in Refs.~\cite{Abdallah:2015ter,Arina:2018zcq,DeSimone:2016fbz,Albert:2017onk,Boveia:2016mrp,Kahlhoefer:2017dnp,Arcadi:2017kky, Morgante:2018tiq}.
 In the limit of large mediator masses, the EFT approach may be recovered, but simplified models remain the preferred way to investigate the simultaneous impact of high energy collider and low energy DM probes \cite{DEramo:2016gos, Carpenter:2016thc, Abercrombie:2015wmb} on the landscape of possible DM-SM interactions.

-There are a plethora of studies of simplified dark matter models in the literature, including most notably a global scan of an $s$-channel vector-mediated Dirac fermion dark matter model performed by the \MasterCode Collaboration \cite{Bagnaschi:2019djj}.
-In this paper, we perform global fits of $s$-channel vector-mediated scalar, Dirac and Majorana fermion dark matter models, using \GB \textsf{v2.3} \cite{gambit}.
+There are a plethora of studies of simplified DM models in the literature, including most notably a global scan of an $s$-channel vector-mediated Dirac fermion DM model performed by the \MasterCode Collaboration \cite{Bagnaschi:2019djj}.
+In this paper, we perform global fits of $s$-channel vector-mediated scalar, Dirac and Majorana fermion DM models, using \GB \textsf{v2.3} \cite{gambit}.
 Setting up global fits of multiple simplified models in a single study has recently become more accessible with the tool for automatically generating \GB code, \gum \cite{GUM}.
 We complement the work of Ref.~\cite{Bagnaschi:2019djj} by also considering scalar and Majorana fermion DM, and Dirac fermion DM with both vector and axial vector DM couplings.
 The latter requires thorough treatment of direct detection signatures to allow concurrent contribution from spin-dependent and spin-indepent interactions.